 People engage to build something that’s based on an agreed design which when transitioned is affirmed by the people engaged to create or benefit from that Value.

 All happy?
 Great then let’s deliver and support it no matter where it resides.
 Making people happy by providing things that are “right first time” is what engagement is all about, especially in these digitally disruptive times.

 ITIL 4 Service Value Chain – Deliver and Support

 A further point on this aspect of the ITIL 4 service value chain.
 After four decades of supporting technology services for a variety of organizations, the one thing I’ve learned is that if you don’t engage on the way things will change or on how things need to be resolved if they break, then your service will always suffer.

-Deliver and support requires commitment from all involved parties.
+Deliver and support in the ITIL 4 service value chain requires commitment from all involved parties.
 Technology services depend on your people but also on others.
 Treat them as suppliers and get what you pay for.
 Engage with them as partners and reap the rewards.

 Value = Products and Services